deniz0zn/Deniz_2025_BEP/README.md

 - **`delta_output_path`** points to the file storing delta statistics.
 - **`evaluation_output_path`** is configured for saving evaluation results.

+## Files to Run

+- **`main.py`**
+  Primary file to execute the full data processing pipeline.
+This script creates delta logs, evaluates traces, and generates statistics.

+- **`evaluation.py`**
+    Specifically designed to evaluate the processed delta logs and generate final results such as case evaluation metrics.
+If `main.py` has already been run, and you wish to check evaluation results without reprocessing, set the `test_eval` value to `True` in `config.py`.
+This avoids reprocessing and allows you to directly evaluate the existing data.

+- **`test_processing_time.py`**
+  Used to benchmark the processing time of different configurations (e.g., varying initial months or frequencies).
+Results are stored in `Dataset/Hospital Billing Delta Logs/evaluation/run_time_results.csv`.

+- **`visualize.py`**
+  Contains visualization tools to generate insights from the processed data.
+It includes functions to create charts for event counts, trace classifications, incompleteness reasons, and more.

 ## Directory Structure
 ```bash